 Installing a Transducer in Your Yak

-Recently, with thanks to the crew at Dream Kayaks, I had the opportunity to upgrade my offshore kayak to the feature-packed Anglers Dream 3 Pro 4m Fishing Kayak.
-Along with the upgrade comes the chance for me to customize and fit out the yak to suit my preferences and fishing styles.
-Along the way I intend to write a few blog articles showing the modifications to the Anglers Dream 3 and explaining why and how I did them.
+So anyway I had a new yak and wanted to customise it to suit my preferences and fishing styles.
 The first step for me when I get a new yak is to take it out and do a couple of shake-down paddles.
 This is an important step before you get into the fit-out.
 It helps in a few ways.
 Firstly, it allows you to give the yak a good once-over to make sure everything is ship shape.
 Secondly, it helps you get a feeling for how the yak paddles, and how much room you have to play with when it comes to the mods.

 Dream Kayaks.
 Dream Hard – Play Hard.